ben/ben.github.com/_drafts/pull-request-wip.md

 What if your team is opening a _lot_ of PRs?
 Well, then you're getting a _lot_ of email, perhaps a dozen new threads in your inbox each day.
-Now, if you're using GMail, this is a bit more tractable because of the mute feature – if you see a PR that doesn't concern you, you can type `m` and it goes away.
+If you're using GMail, this is somewhat tractable because of the mute feature – if you see a PR that doesn't concern you, you can type `m` and it goes away.

 But.